-We recommend heading to Q39 South to experience some real Kansas City barbecue.
+Ease into the morning, and then we recommend heading to Q39 South to experience some real Kansas City barbecue for lunch.
 You really can’t go wrong here and the kids menu is ample.
 For adults, try their sampler plates and always include burnt ends - a signature dish in KC.

 On your way to your afternoon activity, drop by Best Regards Bakery and grab some of their famous sugar cookies (featured on Food Network).
 If you’re ever in need of a JoCo (Johnson County) breakfast - their waffles are worth the trip, too.

 This afternoon, you’ll head north to downtown KC.
 We recommend Kaleidoscope, an interactive art experience that allows kids to make their own creations using Hallmark’s leftovers.
 You’ll want a free, timed ticket before your 45-minute session.
 Make sure you also check out the Hallmark Visitors Center next door, which includes history and highlights of the company, including interactive exhibits to keep the kids happy.

 Next, you’ll want to head to Crown Center.
 Check out the free kids exhibit on the first floor and the musical fountain outside!
 You can follow the Link indoor skyway to Union Station where you’ll find a model train exhibit, Science City, the Planetarium, and the Extreme Screen movie theater.